Mach-34/the-word/cli/README.md

   "hunter2" \
   "u53rn@m3" \
 ```
+Whispering the solution from the CLI will also save the generated Groth16 proof of knowledge of the secret.
+You can share this file with others if you want to convince them you know the secret phrase!

 ### Shouting the solution to a round
 Instead of whispering a solution and "growing" the secret, you can end the round for everyone by shouting the solution publicly by running `the-word shout <round> <phrase> <username>`.
 The CLI will simply send off the solution to the server, which in turn will post the secret to the smart contract where it is hashed and compared to the commitment.
 If they're a match, the round ends and any prize attached to the round will be burned!
 Once a secret has been shouted, it is publicly known and users can no longer whisper the solution to grow the secret.